mooreatv/MoLib/README.md

 - LRU cache/table
 - Hashing, rudimentary signing and random number utilities
 - base62 utils
+- binary to baseN where N is any between 2 and 255 (most useful values being 91(printable withou space),92(with space),123(valid chat characters) and 255) which allows you to transmit binary (compressed) data with guaranteed minimal text size
 - ...more / to be updated but in meantime see the lua files...

 See also [ChangeLog.txt](ChangeLog.txt).